pjuu/pjuu/README.md

 #### Creating test accounts

 **IMPORTANT Note:**
 While testing You do NOT need to setup an SMTP server.
-To activate your an account you can look in the response header for X-Pjuu-Token.
+To activate your account you can look in the response header for X-Pjuu-Token.
 If you copy this and visit `/activate/<token>` that will have the same effect as clicking the link in the activate account email.
 The same applies for any other action requiring confirmation (forgotten password), it will however be a different URL you need to append the token to.

 This only works if `TESTING = True` in your settings.